Nearsoft/apprentice/terminal/terminal.md

 18 19 20 21 22 23 24
 25 26 27 28 29 30 31
 ```
-To know exactly what day is today with the current time
+To know exactly what day is today with the current time:
 ```
 danielvilla@Daniels-MacBook-Air:~/apprentice$ date
 Fri Mar  2 02:04:44 MST 2018
 ```
-To know the description of a file
+To know the description of a file:
 ```
 danielvilla@Daniels-MacBook-Air:~/apprentice$ file README.md
 README.md: UTF-8 Unicode text
 ```
-To display a cow
+To display a cow:
 ```
 vagrant@vagrant-ubuntu-trusty-64:~$ apt-get moo
                  (__)